wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 In addition to the concerns noted on that page, bear in mind that AEM depends on TPM and TXT, meaning that if your threat model includes adversaries who might be able to compromise a TPM unit then AEM is not quite a bulletproof guarantee of boot security.

-# Conclusion
+# Wrap-up

 That's just about it!
+Final thoughts: use a password manager, take domain separation seriously, keep regular backups (maybe even on external media or a second internal drive), and do your best to leave the world better than you found it.

 To be honest, this is as much a note-to-self as it is a blog post; all the same, I hope you find it useful.
 If you do, or if you have any additions to suggest, feel free to [get in touch](https://eli.sohl.com/contact)!